Skip to content

 The syntax of the ftp_fget() function is as follows:

-The ftp_fget() function takes five parameters: ftp_stream, handle, local_file, mode, and resumepos.
+The ftp_fget() function takes five parameters: ftp_stream, handle, remote_file, mode, and resumepos.
 The ftp_stream parameter is the connection identifier returned by the ftp_connect() function.
-The handle parameter is a file pointer to the remote file on the FTP server.
-The local_file parameter is the local file to which the retrieved data should be saved.
+The handle parameter is a local file pointer opened for writing.
+The remote_file parameter is the path to the remote file on the FTP server.
 The mode parameter is an optional parameter that specifies the transfer mode, and the resumepos parameter is an optional parameter that specifies the starting position of the transfer.

 Usage of ftp_fget()